dymmond/esmerald/docs/en/docs/directives/directives.md

 #### Add the accounts urls to the application urls

-Now that we have created the views and the urls for the accounts, it is time to add the accounts to the application urls.
+Now that we have created the controllers and the urls for the accounts, it is time to add the accounts to the application urls.

 Let's update the `myproject/urls.py`.